gzchenny/dressd/README.md

 EXPO_PUBLIC_GOOGLE_CLOUD_API_KEY="KEY HERE"

 Ensure you have Expo installed.
+You can scan the QR code in the terminal with your phone.

 1. Install dependencies